He began his professional music career as a session bassist, most notably for UK disco starlet Tina Charles and her producer Biddu.

 MARC ALMOND Jacky (1991)

 If it wasn’t for Marc Almond, then the path for FRANKIE GOES TO HOLLYWOOD and PET SHOP BOYS might not have been so smooth.
 Signing with Warners, this cover of Jacques Brel’s ‘Les Chanson De Jacky’, made famous in an English version by Scott Walker, was a compromise reached by Almond to regain both his pop and artistic high ground.
 While basically a technologically enhanced remake of Walker’s cover, Horn’s production was mighty and cute, in a stupid arse way 😉

 Available on the album ‘Tenement Symphony’ via Warner Music

 MIKE OLDFIELD Sentinel (1992)

-Virgin Records had always been pushing MIKE OLDFIELD for a ‘Tubular Bells II’ since the original was an unexpected sales smash in 1973.
+Virgin Records had always been pushing Mike Oldfiels for a ‘Tubular Bells II’ since the original in 1973.
 But ironically, when Oldfield departed the label for Warners, he did just that.
 Horn was a natural choice as producer for this long awaited follow-up.
 The first ‘Tubular Bells’ featured no synthesizers at all; with the titled inspired by an Arthur C. Clarke short story, not only did ‘Sentinel’ exploit the use of modern studio technology, but beautiful female vocals were also part of this more obviously melodic reprise.